mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 "Sure it looks just like one of us.
 But it isn't."

-He reached for the satchel where the maman hid, but she pushed him away under his own weight.
+He reached for the bag where the maman hid, but Melna stopped him and pushed him away with his own weight.

-"Heh," he laughed off her countermove.
+"Heh," he laughed off her move.
 "Maybe you're one of them too."

 "One of who?"

 He walked toward her and tried to lift her by the shirt, to which she promptly responded with a punch in the ribs.
 But his clothing was thicker than she imagined and it cushioned the impact of her hit.
-He calmly shrugged it off and threw her to the ground, then grabbed the satchel again and lifted the blue-eyed maman out of it by hae hair, holding hae face over Melna's like a puppet.
+He calmly shrugged it off and threw her to the ground, then grabbed the bag again and lifted the blue-eyed maman out of it by hae hair, holding hae face over Melna's like a puppet.
+The blue light of hae eyes filled hey sight and illuminated his face as he spoke.

 "Let me tell you a story.
 A maman named Ginnu used to own this body, but Ginnu died trying to betray me.
-He turned all of them against me, so I did what I had to do.
+That guy turned all of them against me, so I did what I had to do.
 This _thing_ is the demon that woke up in hae body, an abomination to life.
-You try to kill it, but it _just won't die_!"
+I tried to kill it, but it _just won't die_!"

 Melna stared into the maman's eyes, and felt hae pain and her anguish.
 Thi wasn't dead, thi was alive.
-She backed away, still lying on the ground, and he dropped the maman on the floor without a care to chase her.
-She searched in the dark for a weapon, but there was nothing but crates and barrels far too heavy to move.
+She backed away, still lying on the ground, and he dropped the maman hard on the floor.
+She searched in the dark for a weapon, but there was nothing but barrels and bags far too heavy to move.
 Ramne suddenly lunged for her but she dodged out of the way just in time and ran for the stairs to the upper deck.
-But before she could reach the top, a hand grabbed her ankle and sent her tumbling down the stairs.
+But before she could reach the top, a hand grabbed her ankle and sent her tumbling back down.

 The weight of a body pinned her down as a damp cloth covered her face.
-She fought to push him off of her, but too quickly did the last light of consciousness leave her eyes, leaving only that sickening look of a madman's face seared into her memory.
+She fought to push him off of her, but it wasn't long before the last light of consciousness left her eyes, leaving only that sickening look of a madman's face seared into her memory.